 The South African War 1899-1902

-War broke out in South Africa between the British and Boer in 1899.
+War broke out in South Africa between the British and Dutch colonists called Boers in 1899.
 Canada provided a volunteer force to aid the British.
 Among the volunteers were three batteries of Field Artillery – C, D, and E Batteries.

 C Battery helped relieve Colonel Robert Baden-Powell's Garrison under siege at Mafeking.
 D Battery helped save the 12 Pounder guns during the Battle of Leliefontein, while E Battery assisted with the liberation of Douglas on the Vaal River.